 I have to admit that I was not expecting much when I jumped in to this - A slice of life anime based on a webtoon AND a completed tag when it first airs did not sound promising- HOWEVER, it exceeded my expectations and I ended up finishing the anime in one sitting.

-AUTHOR'S NOTE: So when I first wrote this review, I still had 3 more episodes to watch.
+Before I begin, I want to note that when I first wrote the majority of this review as first impressions, I still had 3 more episodes to watch.
 The original review didn't include my thoughts on the ending.
-This review you're about to read is my final opinion on ReLIFE and it was spellchecked.
+This review you're about to read is my final opinion on ReLIFE and it was spell checked.
 I'm only going to add my thoughts about the ending at the end and I decided not to edit the rest.
 Enjoy.

 I came to this series with ridiculously low expectations (like really low).
 To my surprise, in the first episodes (episodes 1-6 to be specific) I was having a blast.
 I was laughing my ass off and I really enjoyed the character's interactions with each other.
 I thought that this series could be something unique and it could hold on its own against the other spectacular series that approach us this summer season.
 Then...I got to the 7th episode.
 It all fell downhill from here on.